MAUNDY THURSDAY

 Catholic churches do not ring their bells, they fall silent until Easter.
 The place of the bells is taken by rattles and other noisemakers, which call the faithful to service.
 "The bells have flown to Rome," people would say.

 On Maundy Thursday PBS frequently presents from the Metropolitan Opera, Richard Wagner's last Gesamtkunstwerk Parsival sung in German with English subtitles.
 Parsival is the naive young man, who fulfills the prophesy that a "guileless fool" who returns the sacred spear--the weapon used to wound Christ--to the brotherhood of the Holy Grail.
 It takes place near and in the Castle of the Holy Grail.
-The Holy Grail is the vessel from which Christ supposedly drank at the last supper.
+The Holy Grail is supposedly the vessel from which Christ drank at the Last Supper.

 Ruth Reichmann